-Sustainable food production at offshore wind farms
+Multi-use concept, combining food production with offshore wind farms

 Short facts

-• Danish Kriegers Flak, Denmark
+• Danish Kriegers Flak and Vesterhav Syd offshore wind farms, Denmark

 • Marine ecosystems